 Foreign Summer Academic Programs

-Three summer academic programs are offered for study abroad.
+Two summer academic programs are offered for study abroad.
 Each program runs from 5-6 weeks.
-The programs are in Paris/Montpellier, France; San Jose, Costa Rica; and Cape Town, South Africa.
+The programs are in Paris/Montpellier, France and San Jose, Costa Rica.
 Courses are offered by UF and foreign faculty and students receive up to six credits.

 The American Jurisprudence Summer Program for Chinese Professionals